Find Your Dream Home

 Stoney lake (also known as Stony Lake) is the end of the line for the Trent Severn headed north but what a beautiful lake it is.
 With several restaurants that you can get to by boat, you will never get bored with an evening or afternoon out.
 This lake has a very deep and rich heritage in this area and has some of the most beautiful cottages, landscape and fish habitat of the Kawartha’s.

-Moving a little north you have Big Cedar Lake, Mount Julian Lake, Loon Call Lake, Wolf Lake, Long Lake, Jack Lake (also known as Jacks Lake) Chandos Lake, Anstruther Lake, Methuen Lake and Eels lake just to name a few in the North Kawartha area.
+Moving a little north you have several more lakes including but not limited to – Big Cedar Lake, Mount Julian Lake, Loon Call Lake, Wolf Lake, Long Lake, Jack Lake (also known as Jacks Lake) Chandos Lake, Anstruther Lake, Methuen Lake and Eels lake.